Cofred/DoPayment-Process/README.md

 # DoPayment-Process
 DoPayment Process guide for API

-This method is used to perform Transfer between Cofred Accounts
+This method is used to perform Transfer between Cofred Users

 HTTP Method: POST